Anders Zorn, Summer Vacation, 1886. Watercolor, 29 7⁄8 x 22 1⁄16 in. (76 x 56 cm). Private collection

 Anders Zorn: Sweden’s Master Painter reintroduces to American audiences an important artist who is less well known in this country than he once was.
 Loans from the Nationalmuseum, Stockholm; the Zornmuseet, Mora; the National Portrait Gallery, Washington DC; the Isabella Stewart Gardner Museum, Boston; and many other public and private collections provide a comprehensive view of this vibrant artistic personality.

 This exhibition is organized by the Fine Arts Museums of San Francisco and the Zornmuseet in association with the Nationalmuseum, Stockholm.
 Honorary Patron: Her Royal Highness Princess Madeleine of Sweden.
 President’s Circle: The Barbro Osher Pro Suecia Foundation and The Bernard Osher Foundation.
 Benefactor’s Circle: The Diana Nelson and John Atwater Family Foundation and Greta R. Pofcher.
 Patron’s Circle: Kristi and Art Haigh.
 Additional support provided by The American-Scandinavian Foundation and Peggy and Dick Mitchell.
+The symposium is made possible in part by support from the Consulate General of Sweden - San Francisco.

 The richly illustrated catalogue of the same title explores the life and work of a masterful painter who was born in a small Swedish village and rose to international acclaim.
 Four authors present a detailed portrait of Zorn’s life and work, his career in the United States, his oeuvre in the context of Nordic art, and his printmaking activity.
 Also featuring a comprehensive chronology and historical photographs, this book reveals a painter traditional yet modern; cosmopolitan yet indelibly connected to his Swedish homeland.
 224 pages.
 Published by the Fine Arts Museums of San Francisco and Skira Rizzoli Publications Inc. Hardcover $60.00/$54.00 members, softcover $34.95/$31.46 members.
 Available in the Museum Stores and online at shop.famsf.org.